 If you want to teach three to seven-year-olds, this National College for Teaching and Leadership (NCTL)-accredited PGCE Early Years course is an exciting opportunity to launch your teaching career.
 You’ll study multiculturalism, diversity and more while combining your theoretical training with practical placements in schools.

 This NCTL-accredited PGCE Early Years course trains you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.

 The course consists of study sessions at London Met combined with two school placements of 11 and 13 weeks.
 You’ll extend your knowledge, develop your classroom practice and explore the underlying principles and values that inform current debates around educational issues.

-At the University, you’ll learn about teaching in urban, multicultural and multilingual schools as well as addressing the issues of language, diversity and equality across the curriculum.
+At the University, you’ll learn about teaching in urban, multicultural and multilingual schools as well as addressing language, diversity and equality across the curriculum.
 Studying within the framework and principles of the United Nations Convention on the Rights of the Child (UNCRC) means you’ll be well equipped to help maximise every child's’ development.

 During your school placements, you'll be supported by both school-based mentors and university-linked tutors.
 The tutors will also deliver your university sessions, ensuring you have continual guidance throughout the course.